-Amidst Dismal Market Performance True Beacon's Impressive Debut
+Amidst dismal market performance True Beacon's impressive debut

-Commenting on the flagship fund's performance, Nikhil Kamath added, "The True Beacon flagship fund is an all-weather fund.
-It runs a defensive strategy offered to investors in the face of mounting volatility and multifold economic concerns.
-Nikhil Kamath added, "India needs risk capital to go into productive assets.
+"India needs risk capital to go into productive assets.
 We are working towards creating client-aligned fund offerings that bring domestic and international capital into Indian equity markets.
-Our fund depends on a flat 10% performance fee which essentially means our success is matched by net client fund performance.
-We hope with True Beacon we can reinstate more accountability and transparency across the industry."
+Our fund depends on a flat 10 per cent performance fee which essentially means our success is matched by net client fund performance.
+We hope with True Beacon we can reinstate more accountability and transparency across the industry", added Nikhil Kamath.
+This story is provided by PRNewswire.
+ANI will not be responsible in any way for the content of this article.
+(ANI/PRNewswire)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)